rkronberg/hugo-website/content/about.md

 Production database management</i></li>
 </ul>

-For more details please see my [LinkedIn](https://www.linkedin.com/in/rkronberg/) profile.
+For more details, please see Rasmus' [LinkedIn](https://www.linkedin.com/in/rkronberg/) profile.

 # Publications

-A full list of my publications can be found on the [publications](/publications) page.
+A full list of Rasmus' publications can be found on the [publications](/publications) page.